HackPlan/quark-shell-mac/Docs/AutoUpdate.md

 ## Under the Hood

-Menubar WebKit uses [Sparkle](https://github.com/sparkle-project/Sparkle) as update engine, refer to the documentation for Sparkle for more detail.
+Menubar WebKit uses [Sparkle](https://github.com/sparkle-project/Sparkle) as update engine, refer to the documentation for Sparkle for more details.